Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

 Data code
 =========
 Lightning uses standard PyTorch DataLoaders or anything that gives a batch of data.
-This code tends to end up getting messy with transforms, normalization constants and data splitting spread all over files.
+This code tends to end up getting messy with transforms, normalization constants, and data splitting spread all over files.

 .. code-block:: python